ktg5/PlayerTube/README.md

 It was also getting to a point where I couldn't fix certain issues, or some issues could be fixed but it would also break something else.
 So I said, "Screw it!", and made the script into a browser extension!

 ## Somethings that this extensions does...
+### Many different years & styles!
+Well, didn't you see the screenshots above?

 ### User customization!
 If you wanted to edit the look of the player:
 1. Open up the menu at the top right of your YouTube page.